 - Printing the cards on bright white card stock is better, but the card stock will absorb some of the ink, making the colors somewhere between the quality of printer paper and photo paper

-- Matte photo paper is the best option for at-home inkjet printers.
-Seriously, the colors really pop on this paper.
+- Matte photo paper is my favorite option for gorgeous home prints on an inkjet printer.
+Seriously, the colors really pop.

 Now it’s your turn

-Whether you’ve got a holiday party coming up, or just want a fun activity with the kids, grab the link for a 100% discount on the price of the printable Christmas scavenger hunt cards from the resources library today!
+Whether you’ve got a holiday party coming up, or just want a fun activity with the kids, these scavenger hunt cards are a fun activity for the whole family.